 Now you’re possibly wondering how to swap out your furnace filter.
 Obviously this will vary depending on what furnace you have, but usually:

-At Golden Seal Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Golden Seal Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 630-246-2698 or set up an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to expose an open compartment.